La Raza (newspaper): La Raza newspaper (1967-1970)

 The founding of La Raza was spearheaded by Episcopalian Reverend John Luce, Cuban-born activist Elizier Risco, and Ruth Robinson, Risco's girlfriend.
-The three initially met in early 1967 while Robinson and Risco were working for Cesar Chavez on El Merciado, the Chicano farmworker's union newspaper, when Chavez asked Luce to provide housing and food to farm workers.
+The three initially met in early 1967 while Robinson and Risco were working for Cesar Chavez on El Malcriado, the Chicano farmworker's union newspaper, when Chavez asked Luce to provide housing and food to farm workers.
 The three recognized the need for a voice to represent the urban Chicano population in Los Angeles and began to conceive of what would eventually become La Raza.
 Risco, who wanted to direct his efforts towards helping the urban population rather than farm workers, eventually had a falling out with Chavez, and soon after the trio of Luce, Risco, and Robinson began the process of creating the newspaper.

 La Raza was officially founded in mid-1967 by Luce, Risco, Robinson, and a small group of staff members in the basement of Luce's church, the Church of the Epiphany in Lincoln Heights.
 It was at this meeting where the title "La Raza" was chosen for the paper, as the group felt that this phrase appealed to the highly diverse Mexican-American population in Los Angeles.
 During the first eight months of publication, the paper issues were typed and printed in the church basement.
 Risco and Robinson oversaw the writing and production of the issues while Luce provided the resources and equipment.

 The first issue of La Raza was published in September, 1967 and included Corky Gonzalez's landmark poem I Am Joaquín.
 This first issue also included an editorial written by Richard Vargas which encapsulated the newspaper's mission:"Mis Amigos Chicanos, the time has come to stop apologizing for being Mexicans...We must unify, organize and mobilize the entire Mexican Community into political and militant action."